-In the instance that the proposed rules are triggered, the shareholder company must include the amount of extraordinary dividends received in its income, where the shares are held as trading stock, or as a capital gain, where the shares are held as a capital asset.
-However, taxpayers have submitted that, there is no provision that permits the shareholder to claim a proportional amount of the cost of the shares as a deduction against the income or capital gain which is in contrast with an actual disposal of shares where the shareholder company can claim a tax deduction of the cost of the shares disposed of.
-In this respect, taxpayers have requested that a proportional amount of the cost of the shares should be allowed as a deduction against the income or capital gain.
-In addition, interaction of the proposed rules with paragraph 19 of the Eighth Schedule results in a situation that when the shareholder company is subject to the inclusions as a result of the proposed rules, paragraph 19 also denies that shareholder company the cost of the shares if those shares are subsequently disposed of.

-In this regard, it should be noted that the anti-avoidance rules dealing with dividend stripping are meant to curb the use of arrangements to avoid tax that ordinarily arises on the disposal of shares.
-As such, the anti-avoidance rules should achieve this by triggering a tax event (i.e. the inclusion of income or a capital gain) and encourage taxpayers to rather enter into actual share disposal transactions.
-As such, parity of the treatment of the cost of the shares between instances of actual share disposal and instances of deemed disposal will not be provided for.
-However, in the instance that a shareholder company disposed of its shares in a target company subsequent to being subject to the anti-avoidance rules dealing with dividend stripping in respect of a deemed disposal, changes are proposed to clarify that the cost of the shares may be deducted against the proceeds arising from that actual share disposal.
+- In the instance that the proposed rules are triggered, the shareholder company must include the amount of extraordinary dividends received in its income, where the shares are held as trading stock, or as a capital gain, where the shares are held as a capital asset.
+However, there is no provision that permits the shareholder to claim a proportional amount of the cost of the shares as a deduction against the income or capital gain.
+In addition, interaction of the proposed rules with paragraph 19 of the Eighth Schedule result in a situation that when the shareholder company is subject to the inclusions as a result of the proposed rules, paragraph 19 also denies that shareholder company the cost of the shares if those shares are subsequently disposed of. - In this regard, it should be noted that the anti-avoidance rules dealing with dividend stripping are meant to curb the use of tax structures to avoid tax ordinarily arising on the disposal of shares.
+As such, the anti-avoidance rules should achieve this by triggering a tax event (i.e. the inclusion of income or a capital gain) and encourage taxpayers to rather enter into share disposal arrangements.
+As such, parity of the treatment of the cost of the shares between instances of actual share disposal and instances deemed disposal will not be provided for.
+However, in the instance that a shareholder company disposed of its shares in a target company subsequent to being subject to the anti-avoidance rules dealing with dividend stripping in respect of a deemed disposal, changes a proposed to ensure that the cost of the shares may be used to deduct against the proceeds arising from that actual share disposal.